Towards Robust Surgical Automation via Digital Twin Representations from Foundation Models: Conclusion

 \section{Conclusion}

 With most research on embodied intelligence focusing mainly on advancing language-based agents for robust task planning, we propose an alternate approach focusing on advancing machine perception.
-We leverage foundation models to extract digital twin-based scene representation to serve as an intermediary layer to complement the LLM-based embodied intelligence and create a flexible, scalable, interpretable, and generalizable surgical embodied system.
-Our instantiation for peg transfer and gauze retrieval tasks showcases its potential for robust task automation.
+We leverage foundation models to extract DT representation to serve as an intermediary layer to complement the LLM-based embodied intelligence and create a flexible, scalable, interpretable, and generalizable surgical embodied system.
+Our instantiation for the surgical training tasks showcases its potential for robust task automation.

-Besides this, a more comprehensive digital twin framework allows the generation of massive synthetic data to train high-level scene analysis and automation agents.
+Besides this, a more comprehensive DT framework allows the generation of massive synthetic data to train high-level scene analysis and automation agents.
 This, in turn, could potentially enhance the adaptability and generalizability of embodied intelligence in surgery.
-Future efforts are expected to explore the digital twin-driven approaches' potential to advance surgical automation, moving it closer to practical, real-world clinical applications.
+Challenges remain when apply our idea into soft-tissue manipulation as it requires high-fidelity construction of digital twin representation which requires precise calibration, extensive data integration, and consistent visual fidelity.
+Thus, future advancements are required in perception, modeling, and simulation in soft-tissue digital twin and more efforts are expected to explore the DT-driven approaches' potential in this regard to advance surgical automation, moving it closer to practical, real-world clinical applications.